ProfHariSeldon/CppND-Capstone-Hello-World/README.md

 The project files came from this website and were then modified by me: https://berak.github.io/smallfry/transfer.html (a .cpp file, caffemodel, prototxt, and dog and cat pictures).

-The Capstone Project gave me a chance to learn how to build a package (OpenCV) from source, add that package to the ldconfig path manually (automatically failed), set up a CMakeLists.txt file to get cmake to utilize OpenCV, and set up settings.json and launch.json files to get Visual Studio Code #include to find OpenCV and run the .cpp file.
-This project will become an important part of my portfolio to share with current and future colleagues and employers because my programming job may involve artificial intelligence.
+The Capstone Project gave me a chance to learn how to build a package (OpenCV) from source, add that package to the ldconfig path manually (because doing so automatically failed), set up a CMakeLists.txt file to get cmake to utilize OpenCV, and set up settings.json and launch.json files to get Visual Studio Code #include to find OpenCV and run the .cpp file.
+This project will become an important part of my portfolio to share with current and future colleagues and employers because my programming job may involve artificial intelligence such as OpenCV.

 In this project, I built my own C++ application starting with this repo, following the principles I have learned throughout this Nanodegree Program.
 This project demonstrated that I can independently create applications using a wide range of C++ features.